rackerlabs/docs-core-infra-user-guide/cloud-config/network/cloud-networks-product-concepts/network-cloud-servers.rst

 and request approval.

-After you are approved for an additional IPv4 address to support SSL on a Cloud Server, we will ask you to provide the following information:
+After you are approved for an additional IPv4 address to support SSL on a cloud server, we will ask you to provide the following information:

 * The name of the server for which you would like to add the IP address.